Lessons from Londolozi

 My love of Africa’s places and people is rooted in my childhood spent living in tented camps across the continent, while my parents made wildlife films.
 Now based in London, I would like to share with you a few stories about my past adventures.

 There is something nostalgic about sitting around a campfire at Londolozi, watching the flames dance and allowing one’s mind to wander.
 Transfixed, I often find myself contemplating the fact that four generations of my family have gathered in this very same place.
 My great-grandfather first made the arduous journey by ox wagon to this secluded piece of South African wilderness in 1926, setting up camp along the banks of the Sand River.
-He was among the first pioneers to venture into this untouched bushveld, which many years later now forms part of the world-renowned Kruger National Park.
-Today, the original camp continues to be family run, and has been transformed into Londolozi Game Reserve, an area of 6 million acres, encompassing five luxury lodges and offering some of the best wildlife viewing in Africa.
+He was among the first pioneers to venture into this untouched bushveld, which many years later, now forms part of the world-renowned Kruger National Park.
+Today, the original camp continues to be family run, and has been transformed into Londolozi Game Reserve, encompassing five luxury lodges and offering some of the best wildlife viewing in Africa.

 Growing up here was, quite simply, wonderful.
 Each day offered a new opportunity for adventure, whether it be out on a game drive with my father, enthusiastically tracking and filming leopards for a wildlife documentary he was working on, or simply peeping over the edge of the balcony to view elephants ambling across our garden lawn below.
 Twice-daily game drives involved endless competitions of who could spot an animal first or identify different birds, trees and habitat types.
 Dense thickets and rocky outcrops meant a female leopard could be denning nearby, and the chance to view cubs playing was always an absolute highlight.